ElBarso/dash-channels-compare/README.md

 ## Project Overview

 Create an interactive dashboard to comapre plots of a four channel sensor output.
-Separately plots all channels curve's and allows to select one curve for channels to make a direct comaprison on a dedicated interactive plot.
+Separately plots all channels curve's and allows to select one curve for channels to make a direct comparison on a dedicated interactive plot.

+I developed the code to plot and compare measurements during the optimization phase of TMek a rapid diagnostic test for malaria developed at Politecnico di Milano ([project scietific paper](https://ieeexplore.ieee.org/abstract/document/9924602)).

 ## Features